ironscar/vagrant-debian-bullseye/README.md

   - works exactly like when we run using hosts (including the one-time fail etc)
   - -i specifies the custom inventory file to use, defaults to /etc/ansible/hosts
 - For each of the target hosts, we can set a symbolic link as `sudo ln --symbolic /usr/bin/python3 /usr/bin/python` and this way Ansible trying to by default find python2 will be led to python3 and not fail even for the first time (though it will still hang until prompted)
+  - one way to prevent this is by running the command with the `-b` flag means privilege escalation with no password prompt while using a passwordless SSH key
+  - using `-K` (capital K) will prompt for password to escalate priveleges but after that works for all hosts continuously without hanging
+  - the reason why it used to work the second or third time is because the connection is already open

 ---